kantega/htmx-workshop/README.md

 **Test that it works**

 When you click the "Add to cart" button, you should see the text "Added to cart".
 However, the shopping cart in the top right corner is not updated yet.
+Proceed to exercise 2 to fix this.

 **Resources**

 - https://htmx.org/docs
 - https://htmx.org/attributes/hx-swap
 - https://htmx.org/attributes/hx-target

-As you might have noticed, the shopping cart doesn't update without a manual full page reload.
-Proceed to exercise 2 to fix this.

 ## Exercise 2 - Updating Shopping Cart state with hx-trigger